 - Irregular growth pattern

 If your plants are receiving too much light and are under stress, they will exhibit some or all of the symptoms listed above.
-While cannabis tends to grow without issues, problems can still arise relating to watering, feeding, pH levels and so on.

 If you have the resource to invest in a lux meter, it is highly recommended you do so!
 Not only is this useful in assessing whether your plants are getting too much light, but it can also identify areas receiving insufficient light.
 This is particularly important for commercial growers, as it maximizes bud production.
 Lux meter readings are given in lux/m2 and should fall in the following ranges based on plant maturity: